Introduction / History

 Pray for the Lord to raise up loving, patient ambassadors to go to the Spanish speaking Jews in Spain.

-Scripture Prayers for the Jew, Spanish-speaking in Spain.
+Scripture Prayers for the Jewish, Spanish-speaking in Spain.